-Reticulated pythons have amazing patterns on their bodies which have evolved to help them blend into the leaf litter of the rainforests.
-These patterns are a mixture of light browns, creams, yellow dark brown and even black.
+Reticulated pythons are the world's longest snake.
+They have amazing patterns on their bodies which have evolved to help them blend into the leaf litter of the rainforests.

 - Latin Name: Python reticulatus